cloudify-cosmo/docs.getcloudify.org/content/cli/blueprints.md

 ### create-requirements

+#### Usage
-Usage: `cfy blueprints create-requirements [OPTIONS] BLUEPRINT_PATH`
+`cfy blueprints create-requirements [OPTIONS] BLUEPRINT_PATH`

-Generate a pip-compliant requirements file for a given blueprint
+Generate a pip-compliant requirements file for a specific blueprint.

-`BLUEPRINT_PATH` -      is the path to the blueprint for which the file will be
+`BLUEPRINT_PATH` -      The path to the blueprint for which the file will be
                         generated.

 #### Optional flags